 The AAFS Annual Scientific Meeting is held in February, at which time over 900 scientific papers, breakfast seminars, workshops, and other special events are presented.
 The meeting is the largest and most prestigious gathering of forensic professionals who present the most current information, research, and updates in this expanding field.
-The AAFS would like to extend an “Invitation to Exhibit” at its 70th Annual Scientific Meeting in Seattle, WA, at the Washington State Convention Center (Pike Street).
-Meeting dates are February 19-24, 2018; actual show dates are February 21-23.
+The AAFS would like to extend an “Invitation to Exhibit” at its 71st Annual Scientific Meeting in Baltimore, MD, at the Baltimore Convention Center (Pratt Street).
+Meeting dates are February 18-23, 2019; actual show dates are February 20-22.
 Space is limited to maintain high standards and traffic volume.

 Who Should Exhibit With AAFS?